heigvd-software-engineering/bim-examples/README.md

 ## Current state

-Trying to log a simple IFC structure created from scratch with IFCjs in the frontend.
+We can generate an IFC structure containing a slab.
+This structure is then loaded by the IFC js loader and rendered in a 3D viewer.
+We can choose the length of the sides of the slab.

 ## How to run it